microsoft/jacdac/services/gamepad.md

     }
     const variant?: Variant @ variant

-The type of physical joystick.
+The type of physical gamepad.

     const buttons_available: Buttons @ 0x180

-Indicates a bitmask of the buttons that are mounted on the joystick.
+Indicates a bitmask of the buttons that are mounted on the gamepad.
-If the `Left`/`Up`/`Right`/`Down` buttons are marked as available here, the joystick is digital.
+If the `Left`/`Up`/`Right`/`Down` buttons are marked as available here, the gamepad is digital.
-Even when marked as not available, they will still be simulated based on the analog joystick.
+Even when marked as not available, they will still be simulated based on the analog gamepad.

 ## Events